openpitrix/openpitrix/README.md

 # OpenPitrix

-OpenPitrix is an open platform to package and deploy applications into multiple environment such as QingCloud, AWS, Kubernetes etc.
+OpenPitrix is an open platform to package and deploy applications into multiple environment such as QingCloud, AWS, Kubernetes etc. Pitrix _['paitriks]_ means the matrix of PaaS and IaaS, i.e., Pitrix = PaaS + IaaS + Matrix.
+It also means a matrix that contains endless (PI - the Greek letter "π") application.

 ### Motivation